OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 $ ./to.prod.sh
 ```

 Explanations on how to deploy the generated archive are given interactively by the script.
-_**DO READ THEM !!!**_
+⚠️ _**DO READ THEM !!!**_ ⚠️
-And _do not hesitate_ to mess with the code !!
+And _do not hesitate_ to mess with the code !! 🪠

 You will notice that this archive will zip all the HTML/CSS/JavaScript/etc resources into a zip file that will be used
 at runtime when a Web Interface is required.
 The `http-tiny-server` can get the resources it needs from a zip, to minimize its footprint.
 In the production environment, what used to be reached from a URL like <http://localhost:8080/web/index.html> should now be <http://localhost:8080/zip/index.html>.
+The http port is assigned in the config yaml file used start the multiplexer.

 > _**Note**_: This `to.prod.sh` script takes care of the deployment of the Java and Web parts (http server).
 > If your config requires some sensor data to be reached, the corresponding Python